Hamster Adoption Care Guide

 2. Crepuscular Life

-Hamsters are solitary and nocturnal, meaning their morning starts around 8 p.m. and can run until sunrise and they like to live on their own.
+Hamsters are solitary and crepuscular, meaning their morning starts around 8 p.m. and can run until sunrise and they like to live on their own.

 They will dig, chew, and sprint through the night.